Code-Institute-Submissions/Code-Institute-Project-One/planning/planning.md

 ### Surface

 * Sans-serif fonts, consistent family across the site
-* Limited set of colors to create a consistent theme
+* Limited set of colors to create a consistent theme.
+Contrasting colors to emphasize things such as sign up button.
 * Large background image on home page with phrase and CTA
+* Consistent background/foreground them across site.
+Not sure if same image on every page or similar color but different.

 --------------------------